How to Spend A Weekend In Death Valley, CA

 So, if you want to pamper yourself with a relaxing spa day, check into The Inn at Death Valley.
 Rather than an antique tin bath, expect to find brand new spa rooms with services such as aromatherapy, salt scrubs, hot stone massages, and reflexology.
 And if you want a swim to wake you up, The Inn at Death Valley boasts a spectacular spring-fed pool.

-If you dream of treading your cowboy boots into a saloon from the old west, check out the recently added Last Kind Words Saloon, located at The Ranch at Death Valley.
+If you dream of treading your cowboy boots into a saloon from the Old West, check out the recently added The Last Kind Words Saloon, located at The Ranch at Death Valley.
 This Western-themed restaurant and bar is an aesthetically pleasing tribute to one-horse-town saloons of a bygone age.

 The menu follows the theme.
 You can look forward to a spicy chuckwagon chili, Dante’s chicken wings, Tomahawk bone-in ribeye, game of the day, tasty steaks, and wild Alaskan salmon.
 Vegetarians aren’t neglected, with delicious grilled flatbread, 1849 penne, and poblano macaroni and cheese.
 And, of course, the classic selection of whiskeys and beers you’d expect in any Wild West saloon…as well as some fine wines you might not!